 Delphi Care Solutions, an independent care consultancy company, recently conducted a two-day unannounced mock quality inspection at Hothfield, our neurological rehabilitation and care centre in Kent.

-The purpose of a mock quality inspection is to assess the quality of care provided and identify areas for improvement in a realistic setting, as it would be for a Care Quality Commission (CQC) assessment.
-It gives the team and the service valuable feedback to make the improvements necessary to enhance the quality of care we provide to the patients and residents at Hothfield.
-Using an independent company to conduct the mock inspections provides an unbiased perspective and ensures that the care provided meets high standards without internal influence.
+A mock quality inspection aims to assess the quality of care provided and identify areas for improvement in a realistic setting, as it would be for a Care Quality Commission (CQC) assessment.
+The mock inspection also gives the team and the service valuable feedback to make the improvements needed to enhance the quality of care to the patients and residents at Hothfield.
+Using an independent company to conduct mock inspections provides an unbiased perspective and ensures that the care meets high standards without internal influence.

 We’re delighted that the overall rating for Hothfield following the mock inspection was ‘Good’ overall and ‘Good’ across all five key lines of enquiry.
 Below are some of the highlights taken from the mock report: